rticommunity/rticonnextdds-examples/examples/keyed_data_advanced/README.txt

 registration, unregistration, and disposal of instances of multiple DataWriters.

-We will explore how the on_data_available callback on the DataReader can delegate to other handlers based on instance state changes.
+We will also explore how the on_data_available callback on the DataReader can delegate to other handlers based on instance state changes.

-We will also show how to read only certain keys.
+Finally, we will show how to read only certain keys.
 Note that this is an entirely separate mechanism than content based filters.
 "Filtering" in this case is done on the DataReader side, and thus saves no network overhead.
 An example of when such a scheme may be useful is when a DataReader is receiving